 While these findings affirm the clinical potential of closed-loop systems, they are less useful in terms of assessing how psychosocial experiences may impact upon sustainable and effective system usage.
-The term ‘psychosocial’ is contested and is often used in a relatively unspecified manner.[8]
-A useful working definition frames psychosocial factors in terms of health-relevant interactions between meso-level social factors and micro-level psychological factors, emerging either through individuals’ direct responses to contexts or through their long-term health behaviours.[8-9] In the context of technology usage, psychosocial evaluation must also take account of technology’s ‘affordances’ – functional aspects of particular devices or systems that influence, but do not necessarily determine, individuals’ capacity for taking particular actions in particular circumstances.[10]
-As previous research in multiple contexts has amply demonstrated, different individuals may experience the same technologies in different ways owing to variations in their previous experience, general psychological attitudes, and social contexts and practices.[11]
+The term ‘psychosocial’ is contested and is often used in a relatively unspecified manner.[9]
+A useful working definition frames psychosocial factors in terms of health-relevant interactions between meso-level social factors and micro-level psychological factors, emerging either through individuals’ immediate responses to contexts or through their long-term health behaviours.[9-10] In the context of technology usage, psychosocial evaluation must also take account of technology’s ‘affordances’ – functional aspects of particular devices or systems that influence, but do not necessarily determine, individuals’ capacity for taking particular actions in particular circumstances.[11]
+As previous research in multiple contexts has amply demonstrated, different individuals may experience the same technologies in different ways owing to variations in their previous experience, general psychological attitudes, and social contexts and practices.[12]
 Accordingly, it cannot be assumed that closed-loop systems will be experienced in the same way by users who inhabit different social contexts, or that user experience overall will be as positive as reported clinical outcomes.
-New systems may offer significantly improved glycaemic control at the cost of continued need for human input, perceived loss of user autonomy, and greater logistical requirements relating to the operation of multiple wearable devices.
-User decisions to initiate and maintain device usage are rarely based solely on objective biomedical benefits, and long-term usage may be strongly influenced by various aspects of user experience [12] Exploration of psychosocial experiences of closed-loop systems is therefore a vital aspect of research in this field.[13]
+New systems may offer significantly improved glycaemic control at the cost of significant need for human input, perceived loss of user autonomy, and greater logistical requirements relating to the operation of multiple wearable devices.
+User decisions to initiate and maintain device usage are rarely based solely on objective biomedical benefits, and long-term usage may be strongly influenced by various aspects of user experience [13] Exploration of psychosocial experiences of closed-loop systems is therefore a vital aspect of research in this field.[14]